-The results below are the suggested amounts of macronutrients and food energy (Calories) you need to consume daily to maintain your weight.
+The results below are the suggested amounts of macronutrients and food energy (Calories) you need to consume daily to lose 0.5 kg per week.
 Each macronutrient amount is represented as a range of values.
 Please click whichever tab best suits your needs, or create your own plan.

 |Balanced||Low Fat||Low Carb||High Protein||Create Your Own|

 The results above are a guideline for more typical situations.
 Please consult with a doctor for your macronutrient needs if you are an athlete, training for a specific purpose, or on special diet due to a disease, pregnancy, or other conditions.
 The protein range is calculated based on the guidelines set by the American Dietetic Association (ADA), The Centers for Disease Control and Prevention (CDC), and the World Health Organization.
 The carbohydrate range is based on the guidelines and joint recommendations of The Institute of Medicine, The Food and Agriculture Organization and the World Health Organization.

 - Exercise: 15-30 minutes of elevated heart rate activity.

 - Intense exercise: 45-120 minutes of elevated heart rate activity.

 - Very intense exercise: 2+ hours of elevated heart rate activity.

 What are Macronutrients (Macro)?